BU-DiSC/pvldb-pdfa-resources/README.md

 ### Adobe Acrobat for PDF/A

 Adobe Acrobat can also save as PDF/A, however, note that this does not always mean that the file is compliant.
 Rather, it means that the file _claims to be compliant_.
 More checking is typically necessary.
++ If you use `File > Save as Other > Archival PDF (PDF/A)` this will *not* ensure PDF/A compliance.
+In fact most of the time this will not be sufficient.
++ If you use Adobe Preflight to run a "Convert to PDF/A" profile and the process succeeds this will be sufficient.

 ### Online tools to check for PDF/A compliance
 + https://www.pdfen.com/pdf-a-validator